Nobody likes getting a shot. They can hurt, and it's weird knowing that the nurse

 Shots protect you by giving you only a tiny piece of a disease-causing

-of the germ that is dead or very weak.
-Giving a whole germ that's alive would give
+a version of the germ that is dead or very weak.
+Giving a whole germ that's alive

 But giving only this tiny, weakened, or dead part of the germ does not give you